 It is the waning days of summer, time to let go of nectarines and welcome apples.
 Also time to back off of salads and head into hearty, slow-cooked suppers.
 In The Great American Slow Cooker, authors Bruce Weinstein and Mark Scarborough interpret American food in all it’s diversity from tortillas to Korean barbecue.
 Judith Finlayson uses the slow cooker to keep you healthy–getting rid of take-out is a good place to start and the slow cooker makes home cooking easy.
 And in 365 Slow Cooker Suppers, Stephanie O’Dea will carry you through the year, no matter the season.

-what's cookingbaking chef cleaning out the basement Cookbook Digest Culinary Historians of Washington DC cultural design desserts drinks entertaining ephemeral kitchen food focus full menu health history holidays international literary memoir novelty personality politics recipe regional restaurant seasonal technique travel Uncategorized what's for dinner
+what's cookingbaking chef cleaning out the basement Cookbook Digest Culinary Historians of Washington DC cultural design desserts drinks entertaining farming food focus full menu health history holidays international literary memoir novelty personality politics recipe regional restaurant seasonal technique travel Uncategorized what's for dinner

 - Follow Appetite for Books on WordPress.com